ruby-processing/filters4ruby-processing/README.md

 A growing collection of pixel shaders ported to Processing to be used with the `filter()` function.
 Most of these shaders come from the excellent [Shadertoy](https://www.shadertoy.com) by Iñigo Quilez.

 ### To run / watch shader sketches
-NB: since ruby-processing-2.6.11 glsl files are also _watched_, so you can edit the shader running with watch mode, and it will automatically reload when you save your changes...
+NB: since ruby-processing-2.6.11 glsl files are also _watched_, so you can edit the shader of the sketch running in watch mode, and it will automatically reload when you save your changes...
 ```bash
 # autorun all sketches
 cd filters4ruby-processing